-Renowned for collecting exclusively Canadian art, the McMichael permanent collection consists of almost 6,000 artworks by Tom Thomson, the Group of Seven, their contemporaries, and First Nations, Métis, Inuit and other artists who have contributed to The Art of Canada*.
+Renowned for collecting exclusively Canadian art, the McMichael permanent collection consists of over 6,400 artworks by Tom Thomson, the Group of Seven and their contemporaries, as well as First Nations, Métis, and Inuit artists, and historic and contemporary artists who have contributed to The Art of Canada*.
 The McMichael is also the gallery of record and custodian for works on paper from the Inuit community of Cape Dorset, totaling more than 100,000 artworks.

 Designed in a modernist idiom, and built of fieldstone and hand-hewn logs, the McMichael houses thirteen exhibition galleries where floor-to-ceiling windows enable visitors to enjoy views of the densely wooded Humber River Valley.